◄ PAGE 09 PAGE 11 ►

 MISSION BRIEFING

 This week's objective: Add an output device to a microcontroller board and program it to do something.
-I created a Universal Output Shield in the shape of the Red Hood logo to control my final project's mechanics.
+I created a Universal Output Shield in the shape of the Red Hood logo to control my final project's mechanics, and additionally tackled the challenge of programming an OLED screen from scratch.

 This is the Servo that I used for testing.
-It is a SG90, a common micro servo that can rotate approximately 180 degrees.
-It has three wires: power (red), ground (brown), and signal (orange).
-The signal wire receives PWM signals from the microcontroller to control the angle of the servo horn.
+It is an SG90, a common micro servo that can rotate approximately 180 degrees.
+It receives PWM signals from the microcontroller to control the angle of the servo horn.

 00. GROUP ASSIGNMENT

-For the group assignment, we probed the analog levels and digital signals of an input device using an oscilloscope and a multimeter.
+For the group assignment, we probed the analog levels and digital signals of an output device using an oscilloscope and a multimeter.

 📂 OPEN GROUP ASSIGNMENT